tensionhead/pyBOAT/doc/install.md

 An easy way to install a cross-platform scientfic Python environment is to use the freely availabe [Anaconda Distribution](https://www.anaconda.com/products/individual).
 Installation instructions can be found here: https://docs.anaconda.com/anaconda/install/, a Python 3.x version is needed.

+_Unfortunately, since 2025 Anaconda requires an account, yet the distribution including the ``Anaconda Navigator`` is still free for_ _non-commercial users._

 Once the Anaconda installation is complete, starting up the ```Anaconda Navigator``` will show an interface like this: